causalitylab/MLTA-trading-algorithm/README.md

-# ta-prediction
+# Machine learning powered technical analysis
-Using machine learning to perform technical analysis on stocks
+Using machine learning to perform technical analysis on stock market